 Always go to an eye doctor right away if your eye is bothering you.
 You can also try:

 - To not rub your eye; rubbing could worsen the abrasion

 - Moist compresses to help relieve the pain

 Prevention aims to avoid injury to the cornea.
-To avoid injuring the cornea:
+To avoid a corneal abrasion:

 - Do not rub your eyes.